MacGIS Masher

 MacGIS Masher will enable you to open several different Vector and DEM formats (Table, right), edit and remove vector GIS records that you don’t need, merge DEMs at different scales, crop them to the area that you want, extract vector contours if you want, and visualize them in color or shaded relief.
 All this in a small and very easy to use package.
 But, there is a catch…

 MacGIS Masher is only available for Mac OS operating system.
-The DEM functionality can be found in my DEM Masher Program.
+Mac users have much more limited GIS options than their Windows-using counterparts.
+The DEM functionality can be found in my DEM Masher Program which is available for all platforms.

 Version History